 Today, as the debate over the wisdom of extending our notions of what constitutes addiction continues, one of the most eloquent and influential spokespeople for that broader conception is a haunting- looking, charismatic Canadian physician named Gabor Maté.
 As much social critic as clinician, Maté is the author of In the Realm of Hungry Ghosts, a bestseller about addictions.
-His TED talk on “The Power of Addiction and the Addiction of Power” has had almost 700,000 views.
+His TED talk on “The Power of Addiction and the Addiction of Power” has had more than 1.3 million views.
 He insists that addictive patterns of behavior are rooted in the alienation and emotional suffering that are inseparable from Western capitalist cultures, which, by favoring striving and acquiring over noticing and caring for one another, end up shortchanging—and too often traumatizing—children and families.
 He argues that the more stressful our early years, the likelier we are to become addicts later as a substitute for the nurture and connection we never received.

 With his mop of wayward curls, heavily hooded eyes, and the Mick Jagger-ish concavity of his thin frame, Maté is a striking figure on the workshop circuit as he challenges his audience to ask not what’s wrong with addiction, but what’s right with it.
 What is the addict getting from it that makes his addiction worth the price he pays?
 Why is the ameliorative quality of a behavior or a high so necessary for so many?
 If addicts can find peace and control only when they’re using, what agonizing discomfort must they feel when they’re not?